 The period for withdrawal shall begin [on receipt of the goods ordered]]1.
-The day [on which the goods are received]]2 shall not be counted as part of the period for withdrawal.
+The day [on which the goods are received]]2shall not be counted as part of the period for withdrawal.
 If the last 14th day of the period for withdrawal falls on a public holiday, a Saturday or a Sunday, the right of withdrawal period shall end with the expiry of the last hour of the following working day.

-Notice of withdrawal may be sent at any point before the expiry of the withdrawal period, in which case the period for withdrawal shall be deemed to have been observed if notice of withdrawal is sent before its expiry.
+Notice of withdrawal may be sent at any point before the expiry of the withdrawal period, in which case the period for withdrawal shall be deemed to have been observed if notice of withdrawal is sent durable medium (for example in the form of a posted letter or an email3).
+You may use the model withdrawal form below, although you are not required to do so.